streamlink/streamlink/docs/cli.rst

     Only the stream types in this list will be available.
-    The priority order will be used to separate streams when there are multiple streams with the same name and different stream types.Should be specified as a comma- delimited list, default is **rtmp,hls,hds,http,akamaihd**
+    The priority order will be used to separate streams when there are multiple streams with the same name and different stream types.
+Should be specified as a comma- delimited list, default is **rtmp,hls,hds,http,akamaihd**

 .. cmdoption:: --jtv-cookie cookie